Hugos68/vite-plugin-pagefind/README.md

 ## Config

-### publicDir
+### assetsDir

-Provide the directory where your static assets live.
+The directory where the static assets are located relative to the project's root as specified in the vite config.

-Example: `publicDir: 'public'` results in: `public/pagefind/pagefind.js`
+Example: `assetsDir: 'public'` results in: `public/pagefind/pagefind.js`

 _default:_ 'public'

 ### buildDir

-Provide the directory where your build output lives.
+The directory where the build output is located relative to the project's root as specified in the vite config.

 Example: `buildDir: 'dist'` results in: `dist/pagefind/pagefind.js`